focus-trap/focus-trap/README.md

 - **escapeDeactivates** {boolean}: Default: `true`.
 If `false`, the `Escape` key will not trigger deactivation of the focus trap.
 This can be useful if you want to force the user to make a decision instead of allowing an easy way out.
 - **clickOutsideDeactivates** {boolean}: Default: `false`.
 If `true`, a click outside the focus trap will deactivate the focus trap and allow the click event to do its thing.
 - **returnFocusOnDeactivate** {boolean}: Default: `true`.
 If `false`, when the trap is deactivated, focus will *not* return to the element that had focus before activation.
+- **setReturnFocus** {element|string|function}: By default, focus trap on deactivation will return to the element that was focused before activation.
+With this option you can specify another element to programmatically receive focus after deactivation.
+Can be a DOM node, or a selector string (which will be passed to `document.querySelector()` to find the DOM node), or a function that returns a DOM node.
 - **allowOutsideClick** {function}: If set and returns `true`, a click outside the focus trap will not be prevented, even when `clickOutsideDeactivates` is `false`.

 ### focusTrap.activate([activateOptions])